Key Takeaways

 No, but it dramatically speeds up generation.
 A 13B model on CPU (8-core): 10-15 tokens/sec.
 Same model on a 10GB GPU (RTX 3060): 80-100 tokens/sec.
 For iterative creative writing (testing variations, rewriting), GPU cuts session time from 2 hours to 15 minutes.
 CPU is viable for one-shot generation or outlining.

-Which local LLM is best for science fiction world-building?
+Which local LLM is best for science fiction world-building and storytelling?

 Sources